Harbor logo

 Don’t have Harbor setup yet?

 A demo of Harbor is available at demo.goharbor.io.
 The demo allows you to create an account and push images.
 All accounts and images are automatically purged on a regular basis.
-This is a great and easy way to experiement with Harbor in Backstage.
+This is a great and easy way to experiment with Harbor in Backstage.